 A well managed home contractor completes the needed tasks efficiently that’s why projects managed by a professional rarely run behind schedule.
 We answer questions and resolve any issues.
 The remodeling contractor has to be on the job regularly, overseeing and inspecting the work as it’s completed.

 To ensure a safe working environment for the homeowner and community, city permits, when needed are required before demolishing, building or enlarging most remodeling construction projects.

 Even if you do not think you need a permit for that very small room addition most cities will check with Google maps as they are updated to find new roof lines and improvements and check if that homeowner has pulled a permit, you do not want to get that knock on the door after the fact, the city has been known to have structures disassembled to the point that they can be inspected and in some cases with concrete slabs they require them to be removed.

-Most of the requirements are listed, but there is so much more to being a good remodeling general contractor.
+Most of the requirements are listed, but there is so much more to being a good contractor.
 You have to be available at all times to quickly respond to the homeowner’s requests and concerns.
 It requires a lot of scheduling and communication to meet with the needed professionals on their schedules to truly implement a great customer experience and complete a new home remodeling or commercial remodeling project every time.

-Do you have what it takes to be your own construction general contractor?
+Do you have what it takes to be your own residential contractor?
 Only you know for sure.
 Before going all in with your final decision you may want to interview a couple of residential construction companies to get their opinion of how easy or difficult your next remodeling or renovation project will be.